Digital Signage Font Guide | Chapter 1: Font Forms

 Our three-part Digital Signage Font Guide will look at best practices for selecting the font type, the font color and font pairings for your digital signage content.

-Part 1 starts by exploring best practices for choosing the right font type for your content.
+Chapter 1 starts by exploring best practices for choosing the right font type for your content.

 Examples of popular sans serif fonts: